-12. A Fiscal Theory of the Price Level#
+14. A Monetarist Theory of Price Levels#

 • that leads to effects on the price level as price level path adjusts to equate the supply of money to the demand for money